rabinatwayana/Spatial-Simulation-Assignments/README.md

 implementing this knowledge in real world projects.

 The code (.gaml) file for each assignment is available under the models folder.

+The report for each assignment can be found in Mid_Term_Report file.